sweattep/ancient_quotes/README.md

 >Those whose deeds have become worthless in this world and in the Hereafter, and it is they who are the losers.

+>Woe to them for what their hands have written and woe to them for what they earn.

 >And wretched is that for which they sold themselves, if they only knew.

 >And give the women their gifts graciously.
 But if they give up willingly to you anything of it, then take it in satisfaction and ease.